Data in this report have been rounded for readability. The following rounding rules have been applied:

 This report uses both December and June population data, depending on the point of analysis (see Points of analysis).
 December population data are used when calculating rates for during the year counts.
 June population data are used when calculating rates for 30 June counts.

-Population rates are calculated by dividing the number of children for a specific measure or group (e.g. children in out-of-home care) by the corresponding population.
-For example, the rates of children on care and protection orders at June 30 are calculated as follows:
+Population rates are calculated by dividing the number of children for a specific measure or group (for example, children on care and protection orders) by the corresponding population.
+For example, the rates of children on care and protection orders at 30 June are calculated as follows: